If you’re dealing with post-partum overwhelm in your homeschool…

 This is my story of post-partum overwhelm in my homeschool.

-Somewhere after this cutie was a few weeks old, my husband suggested I might not just be “normal” overwhelmed, I might be experiencing post-partum depression.
-(I was a post-partum nurse pre-mothering, so I taught moms about these challenges before moms left with their babies from the hospital.)
+(I was a post-partum nurse pre-mothering, so I taught moms about these challenges before moms left with their babies from the hospital but to identify it in me was a whole new thing.)

 I sure didn’t see it in myself tho.